Anto511/LucrareLicenta/README.md

    pip install <the_used_packages>

 8. Access the Application:
-   Open your browser and go to http://localhost:5173(or your desired port) to interact with the application.
+   Open your browser and go to http://localhost:5173 (or your desired port) to interact with the application.